Well, I had a bit of a setback with my porch column project. If you missed the first part of this project, you can click here to read it…

 Looks pretty much the same, right?
 Right.
 But this will hold up much better for much longer.
 And since it’s plastic, it won’t be wicking up water the next time it rains.

 I originally hated the idea of using PVC.
 There’s just something about building with plastic instead of wood that doesn’t really seem appealing to me.
 But when you compare them side-by-side, you really can’t tell a difference.
-And in fact, I like the shape of that PVC panel moulding around the base much better than I like the wood version.
+And in fact, I like the shape of that PVC panel molding around the base much better than I like the wood version.

 (FYI, my porch floor is really filthy and covered in dust from all of the sanding I’ve been doing, which is why it looks like it’s a different color.
 It hasn’t faded that much over the last week. 🙂 It just needs a good hosing off.)